Takeshi Furukawa: Career

-In 2016, Furukawa composed the score for Fumito Ueda’s The Last Guardian.
+In 2016, Furukawa composed the score for Fumito Ueda's The Last Guardian.
 The performance of the soundtrack was conducted by Furukawa with the London Symphony Orchestra, the Trinity Boys Choir, and London Voices, and was recorded at Lyndhurst Hall.
-On February 16, 2023 it was confirmed that Takeshi Furukawa was attached to the Upcoming live action Avatar the Last Airbender project as its composer.
+On February 16, 2023 it was confirmed that Takeshi Furukawa was attached to the live action Avatar: The Last Airbender project as its composer.